cryptopp-modern/cryptopp-modern.com/content/docs/algorithms/blake3.md

 ## Security Considerations

-- **Collision resistance**: 128-bit security level
+- **Collision resistance**: ~128-bit
-- **Preimage resistance**: 256-bit security level
+- **Preimage resistance**: ~128-bit
-- **Second preimage resistance**: 256-bit security level
+- **Second preimage resistance**: ~128-bit
-- **No known vulnerabilities** as of 2025
+- **No known practical attacks** as of 2025

-BLAKE3 is designed to be secure even against quantum computers for collision resistance (though preimage resistance would be reduced to 128-bit in a post-quantum world).
+BLAKE3 uses a 256-bit output, but its design targets ~128-bit security for all standard security goals, which is appropriate for most modern applications.

+BLAKE3 isn't post-quantum-special; like other 256-bit hashes, generic quantum attacks (Grover's algorithm) would roughly halve its effective security.
+Plan for ~128-bit classical / ~64-bit quantum security.

 ## API Reference